GregoriusAviantoro/IS-477/README.md

 **Attribution**: Gapminder Foundation, www.gapminder.org

 **Description**:
-Gapminder compiles data from multiple authoritative international sources to provide comprehensive development indicators.
-This dataset includes economic, demographic, and environmental metrics that complement the happiness data.
+The Gapminder dataset serves as the source for objective development indicators that are compiled from multiple authoritative international sources.
+Its inclusion is essential as it provides metrics that are external to the subjective survey data of the WHR, thus enriching the analytical scope.
+This dataset contains a longitudinal collection of economic, demographic, and environmental statistics, allowing us to incorporate high-value variables like the Human Development Index (HDI) and real, constant-dollar GDP per capita into the happiness analysis.
+The data's multi-source compilation approach ensures greater reliability and depth, providing a solid comparative context for the observed happiness scores across continents and various development stages.

 **Variables**:
 - country: Country name